vmware-archive/nsxraml/md-version/nsxvapi.md

 </nwFabricFeatureConfig>
 ```

+### /2.0/nwfabric/resolveIssues/{clusterID}
+Resolving Host Preparation Issues
+---

+* **post** *(secured)*: Resolve all issues associated with host preparation (VIB installation).
+You can
+resolve issues only at the cluster level.

 ### /2.0/nwfabric/features
+Working With Network Fabric Features
+---

 * **get** *(secured)*: Retrieves all network fabric features available on the cluster.
 Multiple
 **featureInfo** sections may be returned.